dimakomplekt/async_await/README.md

 This allows you to structure asynchronous logic without delay(), threads, or complicated state machines.

+⚡ USING EXAMPLES - AT THE END OF THE C-FILES

 🛠 Future Plans:

     1. The long-term vision includes three dedicated versions, each fully tested and adapted to: